 A joint electorate for a small minority and a vast majority is bound to result in a disaster to the minority.
 A candidate put up by the minority cannot be successful even if the whole of the minority were solidly behind him.
 The fact that a seat is reserved for a minority merely gives a security that the minority candidate will be declared elected.
 But it cannot guarantee that the minority candidate declared elected will be a person of its choice if the election is to be by a joint electorate.
 Even if a seat is reserved for a minority, a majority can always pick up a person belonging to the minority and put him up as a candidate for the reserved seat as against a candidate put up by the minority and get him elected by helping its nominee with the superfluous voting strength which is at its command.
-The result is that the representative of the minority is really the slave of the majority.
+The result is that the representative of the minority elected to the reserved seat instead of being a champion of the minority is really the slave of the majority.